 We are subject to Israeli regulations controlling the export of encryption technology.
 The Wassenaar Arrangement on Export Controls for Conventional Arms and Dual-Use Goods and Technologies is a multilateral export control regime with 42 participating states.
 Although Israel is not a party to the Wassenaar Arrangement, it has adopted the Wassenaar Arrangement List of Dual Use Goods and Technologies and the goods and technologies listed therein are subject to Israeli export control laws and regulations.
 However, cryptography that is subject to Israeli encryption control laws is not regulated under the Israeli export control regime, even if its capabilities would otherwise place it within Part 2 of Chapter 5 of the Wassenaar Arrangement Dual Use List which relates to Information Security.
-Israeli law instead subjects such goods and technologies to its own encryption control regime, which includes export restrictions.
-Our products are therefore currently subject to this regime under Israeli law and not to Israeli export control laws vis-à-vis the Wassenaar Arrangement.
-Our export license under the Israeli encryption control regime prohibit us from exporting of our products to customers in certain countries and require us to obtain the consent of the Ministry of Defense to export to customers in certain other countries.
+Israeli law instead subjects such goods and technologies to its own encryption control regime, which includes export control laws vis-à-vis the Wassenaar Arrangement.
+Our export license under Israeli encryption control regime prohibit us from exporting of our products to customers in certain countries and require us to obtain the consent of the Ministry of Defense to export to customers in certain other countries.
 We understand that these restrictions are based, among other things, on both considerations of national security and the Israeli government's assessment of the human rights record of the country in question.